Call : (045) 809 0050

 Common Types of Hernia

-• Inguinal hernia – Occurs in the groin area and is more common in men
+• Inguinal hernia – groin area, more common in men

-• Incisional hernia – Appears at the site of a previous surgical incision
+• Incisional hernia – at previous surgical site

 Symptoms may include visible bulging, discomfort, pressure, or pain that worsens when lifting heavy objects, coughing, or standing for long periods.
 Some patients may also experience a burning or aching sensation at the hernia site.